 One of the main priorities for any company is ensuring that employees, contractors and site visitors are inducted.
 This is a crucial step that needs to be managed efficiently.
 Every step of the induction process is important, from before they arrive on-site, during their time on-site, right through to goal completion and long term development.

-A well structured and up-to-date induction system will help employees and site visitors quickly understand their responsibilities and the employer’s expectation of them.
-Also having such an induction in place ensures that skills and knowledge of the company are quickly absorbed and understood in a much shorter time frame.
+A well structured and up-to-date induction checklist will help employees and site visitors quickly understand their responsibilities and the employer’s expectation of them.
+Also having such an induction system in place ensures that skills and knowledge of the company are quickly absorbed and understood in a much shorter time frame.
 (When compared to traditional Face-to-Face induction).
 Additionally work is likely to commence on-site much sooner with far more effective productivity levels.

 Not all company inductions are the same, make sure your induction is tailor-made to suit both your businesses needs and those of the inductee.
 Remember when structuring your system, the induction process will start before the employee or visitor comes on-site.

 It is a legal requirement for an employer to cover Health and Safety information.
 This information must be provided on the first day before your inductees start doing any work.
 Employers must: